pybites/pybites.github.io-source/content/guest-ast-intro.md

 Even if it is part of standard library since a long time, it is not common to use it *directly*.
 Rather, you might have used it *indirectly* as popular tools use it under-the-hood:

 - __code testing__: [`mutpy`](https://pypi.org/project/MutPy/) is a mutation testing tool used to alters the code under testing to broaden the set of tests in an automated fashion.
-In practice a mutation is an artificial modification of an AST node generated from the code under testing.
+In practice a mutation is an artificial modification of the AST generated from the code under testing.

 - __code coverage__: [`vulture`](https://pypi.org/project/vulture/) is a static code analyzer that studies an AST to identify portion of the code not used.